Pxomox-Astronomy-Lab/proxmox-astronomy-lab/README.md

 ## **🚀 Hydrogen Line Radio Astronomy – AI-Powered SDR Research**

 Radio astronomy has traditionally required **large, expensive facilities**—but modern **Software-Defined Radio (SDR) technology, AI, and advanced computing** are changing that.
-This lab is designed to **push the limits of what’s possible in a home-based, research-grade Hydrogen Line observation setup**.
+This lab is designed to **push the limits of what's possible in a home-based, research-grade Hydrogen Line observation setup**.

 The primary scientific focus is on **three key research areas**: